-Breast cancer is the most common form of cancer affecting women and is also now the most commonly diagnosed cancer worldwide.
-Globally, about 2.3 million new cases were reported in 2020, accounting for 11.7 percent of new cancer diagnoses worldwide, according to the American Cancer Society (ACS).
+Breast cancer is the most common form of cancer affecting women and the most frequently diagnosed cancer worldwide.
+About 2.3 million new cases were reported in 2020.

 When you receive a breast cancer diagnosis, your doctor will estimate the likely course and outcome of your condition.
-This varies from person to person, and there are a number of factors that affect prognosis, including a person’s age and the type, grade, and size of the cancer.
+This varies from person to person, and several factors can affect your outlook, including your age and the type, grade, and size of the cancer.

-Below, we’ll explore what we know about the prognosis of breast cancer based on several factors, including the extent of the cancer, your age, and race.
+Below, we’ll explore what we know about the outlook for breast cancer based on several factors, including the extent of the cancer, your age, and your race.
 Keep reading to learn more.

 Language matters